Graphical Analysis In Exercises 57–60, you are given a null hypot... | Study Prep in Pearson+

 Null Hypothesis (H0)

 The null hypothesis (H0) is a statement that there is no effect or no difference, and it serves as the default assumption in statistical testing.
-In this context, H0 states that the population proportion (p) is greater than or equal to 0.73.
-To determine whether to reject H0, we compare the confidence intervals from the samples to this hypothesis.
+In this context, H0 states that the population proportion (p) is less than or equal to 0.20.
+To determine whether to reject H0, we compare the confidence intervals of the sample proportions to this threshold.

 Recommended video: